espruino/BangleApps/apps/boxclk/README.md

     "boxPos": { "x": 0.5, "y": 0.5 },
-    "prefix": "", // Adds a string to the beginning of the main string "suffix": "", // Adds a string to the end of the main string "disableSuffix": true, // Only used to remove the DayOfMonth suffix "short": false // Gets long format value of time, meridian, date, or DoW
+    "prefix": "", // Adds a string to the beginning of the main string "suffix": "", // Adds a string to the end of the main string "disableSuffix": true, // Use to remove DayOfMonth suffix only "short": false // Use long format of time, meridian, date, or DoW

   },
   "bg": { // Can also be removed for no background